 Brand-Yourself.com is an award winning toolset that helps you proactively manage your online reputation and promote yourself across the social web.
 Create an account today to see how we can help you win new opportunities, jobs and clients online.
 It’s easy and it’s fun!

-Jessica Miller-Merrell is a mother first, HR professional, and New Media Assassin.
-Jessica, known as @Blogging4Jobs on Twitter is a published author and leading HR blogger and new media strategist whose mission is to bring business thought leaders together to move new media as well as the human resource industry forward.
-Besides her Get Social, her current project include providing HR, recruiting, and new media consultancy with her company, Xceptional HR.
+Jessica Miller-Merrell, SPHR is known as @Blogging4Jobs on Twitter, is a published author of “Tweet This!
+Twitter for Business” and is a leading HR blogger and new media strategist.
+Jessica is a subject matter expert and provides insights in the areas of HR, recruiting, and new media consultancy with her company, Xceptional HR.
 Her newest project is Texting4Jobs, a text based job board platform recently launched in Oklahoma.